BC-COMS-2710/BC-COMS-2710.github.io/index.md

 Time and place
 : Summer A May 3rd - June 18th
-: Time and Day: TBD
+: Time and Day: MTWR 10:45am-12:20pm
-: Location: Check courseworks for Zoom link
+: Zoom link: Check courseworks or Slack for Zoom link : Location: Milbank 207

 Office Hours